Review | At the Kennedy Center, the return of the ‘Messiah’ and a magnificent ‘Magnificat’

 Suzannah Waddington was the second of those sopranos, but she sounded especially at home in the intricacies of the “Messiah.”
 Its centerpiece “Pastoral Symphony” was followed by a recitative punctuated by trumpeters William Gerlach and Matthew Barker from the balcony, and a spellbindingly highflying air, masterfully shaped by Waddington.
 A concluding air (“He shall feed his flock like a shepherd”) allowed her to duet with Thelwell, one of the evening’s biggest thrills.

 And while the buoyant first-section conclusion of the “Messiah” is enough to raise the grinchiest of spirits — “His yoke is easy, and his burden light” — it couldn’t help but land, perhaps appropriately, as an unfinished sentence.
-Noseda brought it to a breathless conclusion, but it was kind of breathless you get at any precipice.
+Noseda brought it to a breathless conclusion, but it was a kind of breathless you get at any precipice.
 Had we been saved from anything?

 The answer, of course, was in the encore — the natural spot for a “Hallelujah” chorus smuggled over from its neighboring section.
 It arrived like any good Christmas gift — as both complete surprise and reasonable expectation.
 But this time, unlike any other I can recall, we stood for it — as though we were saluting it, remembering it, maybe even mourning it a little.